YPLi-git/Lasagna/README.md

 # Lasagna
-An example to execute DNN inference task in SGX environments.
+An example to execute DNN inference task in SGX environment.